 If you can do more than one-rep, increase the weight.

-Once you’ve found your one-rep max, that you can do with perfect form, you’ll need to lower it for your endurance workout.
+Once you’ve found your one-rep max, which you can do with perfect form, you’ll need to lower it for your endurance workout.
 Remember, endurance is based on lighter weight that you can push for a longer period of time.

 You’ll want to reduce your one-rep max to: